Sweet, summery, bubbly limoncello spritzer made with prosecco, Italian limoncello liqueur, and lemon juice.

 This post was updated April 2018.
 The original recipe is in the body of the post below, the new and improved recipe is in the formatted recipe.
 The new recipe uses prosecco, whereas the old recipe is just sparkling water and limoncello.

 - 2 ounces chilled limoncello

 - 2 slices lemon, for garnish

 - fresh mint, for garnish

 - Divide limoncello and prosecco between two glasses.
-Top up with as much sparkling water as you’d like.
-Give each glass a squeeze of fresh lime juice, stir, and add ice.
+Top up with as much prosecco as you'd like.
+Give each glass a squeeze of fresh lemon juice, stir, and add ice.